Li Auto Inc. Expects To Launch Li MEGA On March 1, 2024

-(MENAFN- GlobeNewsWire - Nasdaq) BEIJING, China, Dec.
+(MENAFN- EIN Presswire) BEIJING, China, Dec.
 31, 2023 (GLOBE NEWSWIRE) -- Li Auto Inc. (“Li Auto” or the“Company”) (Nasdaq: LI; HKEX: 2015), a leader in China's new energy vehicle market, today announced an update on the rollout plan of its high-tech flagship family MPV, Li MEGA.
 The Company currently expects to officially launch Li MEGA on March 1, 2024 and to commence deliveries in early March 2024.

 About Li Auto Inc.